skip to main content

 Total you pay:

-• Zero-percent financing: A car that costs $25,000 at 0% interest with a 65-month loan has a monthly payment of about $384.62.
+• Zero-percent financing: A car that costs $22,500 at 0% interest with a 65-month loan has a monthly payment of about $346.

-• Cash incentive: If the dealer offers a $3,000 cash incentive, the price is lowered to $22,000.
-With a pre-approved 1.99% interest rate, your monthly payment on a 65-month term is estimated to be $357.31.
+• Cash incentive: If the dealer offers a $3,500 cash incentive, the price is lowered to $19,000.
+With a pre-approved 3.99% interest rate, your monthly payment on a 65-month term is estimated to be around $326.

-There are many resources to compare dealer incentives so you can research and understand your pricing and financing options before you ever step foot on a car lot – or reach out through a dealer website.
-Having a good understanding of the terms and conditions associated with incentives gives you power for negotiating and getting the best price available.
-And if you sign on for financing you’re not happy with – or you have in the past – you can refinance with DCU
+Having a good understanding of the terms and conditions associated with car dealer incentives gives you power for negotiating and getting the best price available.
+And if you sign on for financing you’re not happy with or have in the past, you can refinance with DCU.
+With more than a million members nationwide, Digital Federal Credit Union is a not-for-profit financial cooperative owned and operated by its members.
+Focused on serving members, rather than stockholders, we provide great service and refinance terms

 This article is for informational purposes only.
 It is not intended to serve as legal, financial, investment or tax advice or indicate that a specific DCU product or service is right for you.
-For specific advice about your unique circumstances, you may wish to consult a financial professional.
+For specific advice about your unique circumstances, you may wish to consult a financial professional